devchallenges-io/curriculum/1-fundamentals/5-hosting/1-free-hosting-web-projects.md

 3.  **Infrastructure as Code**: With Render's `render.yaml` file, you can define and manage your infrastructure using code.
 This approach not only enables version control for your infrastructure configuration but also facilitates collaboration among team members.
 4.  **Free SSL Certificates**: Security is essential for any website or application, and Render makes it simple by providing free SSL certificates that are generated and renewed automatically.

-### Deploying on Render Using Command Line
+### Deploying on Render

-If you prefer using the command line interface (CLI) for managing your projects, here's how you can deploy your application on Render:
+Here's how you can deploy your application on Render:

 1.  **Sign up for a Render account** if you haven't already done so.
 You'll also need to connect your preferred Git provider (GitHub, GitLab, or Bitbucket) during the signup process.
 2. After signing in to your Render account, select the repository that contains the project you want to deploy.